 If you’re like most of us, you think about ways to relax without taking a vacation on a regular basis.
-Here is a helpful list of ways to relax without a vacation.
+Here are a few more ideas for you to keep in rotation.

 There could be many reasons why you don’t take the break you need.
 You may feel like your boss discourages you from using your paid time off.
 Or you may be concerned about being replaced if you spend too many hours away from the office.
 These tips on how to relax without a vacation might help you.